-3. The Directorate in its Order No. F.DE.
-15/(439)/PSB/2022/2127-2131 dated 21.04.2022 issued for FY 2018-19 and Order No. F.DE.
-15/(435)/PSB/2022/2107-2111 dated 21.04.2022 issued for FY 2019-20 noted that the school has not submitted Fixed Asset Register (FAR) for verification.
+Incidental surplus, if any, generated from earmarked levies has to be utilized or adjusted against earmarked fees collected from the users in the subsequent year.
+Further, the school should evaluate costs incurred against each earmarked levy and propose the revised fee structure for earmarked levies during subsequent proposals for enhancement of fee ensuring that the proposed levies are calculated on a no-profit no-loss basis and not to include fees collected from all students as earmarked levies.
+The Directorate in its Order No. F.DE.
+15/(439)/PSB/2022/2127-2131 dated 21.04.2022 issued for FY 2018-19, Order No. F.DE.
+15/(435)/PSB/2022/2107-2111 dated 21.04.2022 issued for FY 2019-20 and Order No. DE.15 (40)/PSB/2023/1964-1972 dated 01.03.2023 for FY 2022-23 noted that the school has not submitted Fixed Asset Register (FAR) for verification.
 An ideal Fixed asset register should capture asset name, date, quantity, supplier name, invoice number, manufacturer's serial number, location, purchase cost, other costs incurred, depreciation, identification number, etc. to facilitate identification of asset and documenting complete details of assets at one place.